What is an HMIS?

 If you would like more information about your project’s data quality, you can find a report in ServicePoint’s Advanced Reporting Tool (ART) called Data Quality 1.

 Entering data in ServicePoint can be intricate.
 Our HMIS Team has compiled a set of workflows to reference as you input data.
 Workflows can be found in the Workflows section of our HMIS site.

 A number of HUD-required reports are contained in ServicePoint.
 The Ohio BoSCoC is in the process of transitioning away from using reports contained ServicePoint.
-We are currently developing a new reporting tool called R Minor created with a technology called R Shiny.
+The COHHIO HMIS team released custom reporting apps called R minor and R minor elevated .
+These apps were created with free and open source programming tools called R, RShiny, and RStudio.
 For more information about HMIS reporting, see our Reporting Overview Webinar.

 HMIS User Training

 If you have been asked by your supervisor or agency to attend an HMIS User training, please complete the form below.
 We ask that all new HMIS Users review all nine of the training buttons on our Training and Templates page before registering.
 See the COHHIO calendar for upcoming training dates.